 Flexible Funding - Research Projects

-We are pleased to announce that the Supergen ORE Hub has awarded almost £1million to ten UK University led consortiums in our first round of Flexible Funding to support ambitious research projects investigating all aspects of offshore renewable energy (ORE).
+We are pleased to announce that the Supergen ORE Hub has awarded over £2.2million to twenty-two UK University led consortiums in our Flexible Funding to support ambitious research projects investigating all aspects of offshore renewable energy (ORE).

 The Flexible Fund has been established to enable UK researchers to respond to a number of key offshore renewable energy (ORE) engineering challenges, and to support projects areas that complement existing research, fill gaps or add cross-cutting activities to explore the transfer of research findings between sectors within ORE.

 Congratulations to all who were successful in the first and second funding rounds.
 A full list of Flexible Funding research projects can be found below.

 Supergen ORE Hub - Second Flexible Funding Call, March 2020 - Research Projects

 The design of offshore renewable energy (ORE) structures requires estimates of the joint extreme values of metocean variables.
 For example, the design of fixed or floating offshore wind turbines requires estimates of joint (concurrent) extremes of wave heights and wind speeds.
 Similarly, the design of tidal turbines requires estimates of the joint extremes of wave heights and current speeds, whilst for wave energy converters the joint extremes of wave heights and periods are important.